samwilson/hmw/CONTRIBUTING.md

 ## Building and deploying

-How to build the book, tree, and website:
+How to build the book, tree, and website
+(after installing Basildon with `composer install`):

 1. Update the date in `tree/tree.svg`
 2. Export `assets/tree.png` and `assets/tree.pdf` from Inkscape
 3. Build the book: `./book/typeset.sh`
-4. Build the website: `basildon .`
+5. Build the website: `composer build`
-5. Send to Netlify: `netlify deploy --dir output --prod`
+6. Send to Netlify: `composer deploy`

 ## LaTeX information